KanashiiDev/discord-music-rpc/readme.md

 2. **Install the Application** <br>
    [Download the latest release](https://github.com/KanashiiDev/discord-music-rpc/releases) for Windows.
 Run the app — it will appear in your system tray.
-   Then make sure you have installed the application and that the server is running (tray menu - right click).

 3. **Play Music** <br>
    Go to a supported music site (like YouTube Music, Deezer, Soundcloud, etc.) and start playing music.